Cubot X17S Test - Smartphone

 My first, external impression of Cubot X17S is quite positive.
 The smartphone is high-quality processed and I personally find the glass back visually appealing than the predecessor.
 In addition, the device is much better in the hand.
 With the Cubot X17 I always had the feeling that the smartphone slips out of my hand every moment.

-The Cubot X17S has an 5 inch full HD display with a resolution of 1920 × 1080 pixels.
-Manufacturer of the display is JDI (Japan Display Inc.), a joint venture of Japanese companies Sony, Toshiba and Hitachi.
-The dot density is 441 DPI.
-Individual pixels are therefore barely visible to the naked eye.
+The Cubot X17S has a 5 inch full HD display with a resolution of 1920x1080 pixels.
+The display is manufactured by JDI (Japan Display Inc.), a joint venture between the Japanese companies Sony, Toshiba and Hitachi.
+The point density is 441 DPI.
+Individual pixels can hardly be seen with the naked eye.

 Colors are displayed very strongly on the display of X17S.
 The color temperature is a bit cold, which produces a very nice white value.
 The viewing angle stability of the display is also very good.
 No matter how the smartphone tilts or rotates, the color fastness is retained and also fonts can be read even from a flat perspective.
 The maximum display brightness was also convincing in the course of the test.
 Even with stronger sunlight, the display remained legible.